-Patients in the Spotlight: Josie and Julianne LaDuke
+Patients in the Spotlight: Josie and Juliana LaDuke

 A Doctor and Family Join Forces to Fix Two Sisters’ Legs